quadvvvv/ModelEarth-feed/README.md

 1.)
 Marco: Update Yarn Build to save feedplayer.js and feedplayer.css in dist/assets.
 1a.)
 Replace vite.config.js with vite.config-upcoming.js while testing Yarn Build locally.
 1b.)
 Debug vite-plugin-copy.js to save copies of the index-[code].js and index-[code].css as feedplayer.js and feedplayer.css.
 1c.)
-Edit the widget embed sample in feed/index.html to use feedplayer.js and feedplayer.css.
+Edit the "WIDGET EMBED SAMPLE" in feed/index.html to use feedplayer.js and feedplayer.css.

 2.)
 Fanyi: Update the code to display images within the video sequence.